Home

 What Is Nature-Based Learning?

-Nature-based learning or learning through exposure to nature and nature-based activities, occurs in natural settings and where elements of nature have been brought into built environments, such as plants, animals, and water.
+According to Jordan & Chawla (2019) nature-based learning or learning through exposure to nature and nature-based activities occurs in natural settings and where elements of nature have been brought into built environments, such as plants, animals, and water.
 It encompasses the acquisition of knowledge, skills, values, attitudes, and behaviors in realms including, but not limited to, academic achievement, personal development, and environmental stewardship.
-It includes learning about the natural world, but extends to engagement in any subject, skill or interest while in natural surroundings.
-(Jordan & Chawla, 2019, p.
+It includes learning about the natural world, but extends to engagement in any subject, skill or interest while in natural surroundings (p.
 2).

 Nature-Based Learning at Guttman